cherry-picked-solutions/tt-design-system/README.md

 A design system built with [Lit](https://lit.dev/) web components.

+## Accessibility

+Our a11y baseline is WCAG 2.2 AA.

 ## Getting Started

 This project uses [Storybook](https://storybook.js.org/) for component development, documentation, and testing.